Lin Mo woke up with his face pressed into dirt.

 The fifth-layer disciple stepped closer.

-He lunged forward suddenly, grabbing the man's wrist with both hands and twisting hard, not to break it, but to pull him off balance.
-At the same time, Lin Mo slammed his own forehead.
+He lunged forward without warning, grabbing the man's wrist and twisting—not hard enough to break it, just enough to pull him off balance.
+At the same time, he snapped his head backward.

 Bone cracked.

-Lin Mo snatched a dagger from the ground and drove it upward into the nearest man's thigh.
-He didn't aim to kill, he aimed to cripple him.
+Lin Mo dropped, scooped up a dagger, and drove it into the nearest man's thigh.
+Deep.
+Ugly.
+He aimed low.
+He wanted screaming, not death.

 The third man drew his sword.